 The basic program of study for the Ph.D. degree is built around one major field and one minor field.
 The major field has a scope corresponding to a body of knowledge contained in nine courses, at least six of which must be graduate courses, plus the current literature in the area of specialization.
+Materials Science and Engineering 599 may not be applied toward the ninecourse total.
 The major fields named above are described in a Ph.D. major field syllabus, each of which can be obtained in the department office.

 The minor field normally embraces a body of knowledge equivalent to three courses, at least two of which are graduate courses.
-Grades of B- or better, with a grade-point average of at least 3.33 in all courses included in the minor field, are required.
+Grades of B- or betterwith a grade-point average of at least 3.33 in all courses included in the minor field, are required.
 If students fail to satisfy the minor field requirements through coursework, a minor field examination may be taken (once only).
 The minor field is selected to support the major field and is usually a subset of the major field.